The national funding formula (NFF)

 This is explained in guidance from the ESFA.

-The 'hard' NFF will mean that your school's budget allocation will be decided directly by the central government, rather
+The direct NFF will mean your school's budget will be allocated directly by the central government